Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 vane and MicronetToNMEA, you will likely not receive wind data.
 Carbon disturbs RF transmissions.
 It is generally considered not to be a good idea to use wireless electronics in a carbon boat or with carbon sails.
-Fibreglass doesn’t attenuates the signal too much (only a little), so it is safe to attach your device inside a GRP hull.
+Fibreglass attenuates only a little the signal, so it is safe to attach your device inside a GRP hull.

 The quality of CC1101’s antenna is critical to maximize RF performance and operational range.
 Antennas provided with low cost breakout boards are often designed to be small at the cost of RF performance.
-An easy way to get a good quality antenna is to use a simple electrical wire with the adequate length (half wavelength): 173mm for 869MHz or 164mm for 915MHz.
+An easy way to get a good quality antenna is to use a simple electrical wire with the adequate length (half wavelength: 173mm for 869MHz or 164mm for 915MHz).
 With such an antenna you can reach an operating range close to original TackTick devices.

 ### Magnetic compass disturbances

 If your are using LSM303 to get magnetic heading, it is very important to put your MicronetToNMEA assembly far from other electrical devices, especially those carrying a bit of power.
-This can highly disturbs magnetic compass.
+This can highly disturb magnetic compass.
 As an example, a running 24" TV monitor can deviate the compass by 20° at 50cm and still a few degrees at 1m.
 Also, metal must be avoided : it deviates magnetic field.
 The bigger the piece of